Greenhouse Britain 2007-2009

 INSTALLATION, CENTER FOR CONTEMPORARY ART AND NATURAL WORLD, 2007, COLLABORATION TYNDALL CENTER

 INSTALLATION, RONALD FELDMAN FINE ARTS, 2009.
-COLLABORATION WITH SCHEFFIELD UNIVERSITY LAND PLANNING GROUP
+COLLABORATION WITH UNIVERSITY OF SCHEFFIELD

 INSTALLATION VIEW OF LEA VALLEY, ON THE UPWARD MOVEMENT OF PEOPLE.
 WHERE THE TEXT EXPRESSES THE CARBON SEQUESTERED WHEN THE LEA VALLEY WATERSHED IS REFORESTED.
 RONALD FELDMAN, 2009